ggmaldo/bbvm/README.md

 - Instruction STORE moves it into mem[0]
 - MEMORY now holds the result

+For more info on how to create a .irn program go to 📘 BBVM Instruction Set Reference.md

   ## 🤝 Contributing

 Feel free to open pull requests with new features, bug fixes, or example .irn programs.
 You’re welcome to help improve the instruction set or architecture.